Kogi, has taken a fixture of California cuisine culture, the taco truck, and added a Korean twist and a big dose of Twitter.

 "Roach Coaches" as their popularly known, have seen a duo of Korean BBQ-inspired trucks added to their ranks in Los Angeles.

-has brought Kogi it fanatical following and fame.
+But it's not only the master chef created menu and great food that has brought Kogi it fanatical following and fame.
 They have "Tweeted" their way to international stardom and are showing restaurateurs how to find new customers during a recession.

 It certainly worked.
 The only way you can find out where the Kogi trucks are going to be is through Twitter.
 But it's more than glorified tracking device, locals describe the phenomenon as more like a "roving party."